SolutionGuidance/psm/INSTALL.md

 ```

 ## Build and deploy the application
-1. Fill in your local properties:
+1. Navigate to the psm-app directory:

    ```ShellSession
    $ cd ../{psm}/psm-app